DerpyDinosaur/financial-threat-demo/README.md

 ## Slide 2
 WHOAMI
 - 	Where do I work
 - 	What do we do | Team of 16

 What do I do at my work
 - 	Security Operation Center Developer aka The Dev Goon
 - 	Cloud Engineer for software and technologies

+---

 What is this talk about:
 - 	Threats are not complex anymore
 - 	We some how can deal with large threats but not small ones
 - 	What do we do moving forward

 ## Slide 3
 **Optus**
 - API did not require authentication/authorization to access it
 - Sensitive information was available on the API

 **Medibank**
 - Compromised credentials - which usually is a tell tale sign of we simply got phished

 **Log4j**
 - Minecraft accident effecting major vendors and too many websites.
 - Silly features enabled by default, JNDI allowing external script execution on the Host.

 **OpenAI**
-	- Simple Cross Site Script attack allowing attackers to send links to their victims and steal their session.
+- Simple Cross Site Script attack allowing attackers to send links to their victims and steal their session.s
 - Which in turn allows them to view all of their searches and queries to OpenAI.

 ## Slide 4
 **API Analogy**